 There are over 10 million charities in the world.
 Some fail at their mission, some are moderately effective, while others are highly impactful, doing much more good per dollar donated than the average charity.
-We recommend a number of cost-effective, high-impact charities doing brilliant work, but we generally refer to our recommendations as ‘funding opportunities’.
+We recommend a number of cost-effective, high-impact charities doing brilliant work, but we generally refer to our recommendations as ‘funding opportunities.’
 That’s because we don’t just recommend charities, and we sometimes only focus on a specific area of a charity’s work when we do.
 We don’t limit our recommendations to individual charities for a number of reasons, which are outlined in this blog.

 It’s not just charities that do good

-A great example of this is Educational Initiatives, a Founders Pledge-recommended organisation improving learning outcomes at low-income government primary schools in India.
-It achieves this by providing the schools with a software programme called Mindspark that tailors questions to the student.
+A great example of this is Educational Initiatives, a Founders Pledge-recommended organization improving learning outcomes at low-income government primary schools in India.
+It achieves this by providing the schools with a software program called Mindspark that tailors questions to the student.
 While we estimate Educational Initiatives to be among the best ways a donor can improve educational outcomes for young children, it is, in fact, not a charity, but rather an edtech company with a nonprofit arm.
 (Learn more about our education research and funding opportunities here.)

 Meanwhile, great funding opportunities often come in the form of research that has the potential to drive change.
-We recently began to recommend a compelling new research programme led by Dr Philip Tetlock and Dr Pavel Atanasov.
-Dr Tetlock is a leader in the field of forecasting and the programme we recommend focuses on understanding, forecasting and mitigating global catastrophic risks - for example, those caused by natural or engineered pathogens, artificial intelligence, nuclear weapons or extreme climate change.
+We recently began to recommend a compelling new research program led by Dr Philip Tetlock and Dr Pavel Atanasov.
+Dr Tetlock is a leader in the field of forecasting and the program we recommend focuses on understanding, forecasting and mitigating global catastrophic risks - for example, those caused by natural or engineered pathogens, artificial intelligence, nuclear weapons or extreme climate change.
 The COVID-19 pandemic has shown us just how crucial it is to predict and prepare for global crises, and Dr Tetlock’s has potential to significantly improve how we do this and help us safeguard the future of humanity.